Skip to content

 Under File Request, click Create Link.

-Toggle the link to Enabled if it isn’t already.
-Click Edit to access configuration options.
+Toggle the link to Enabled.
+Click Edit for more options.

 5. Set security options